Year 1 2025 - 2026

 Maths

 We follow the White Rose scheme of learning in Maths.
-This half term,Year One will be learning Place Value within 10, before moving onto Addition and Subraction within 10.
+This half term,Year One will be learning Place Value within 20, Addition and Subraction within 20 and Place Value within 50.
 In class, we use a range of manipulatives such as numicon, tens frames and counters and dienes to support learning.
 We also teach a daily Mastering number lesson which embeds and supports children's numeracy skills.

 Timetable